 By default, RebusFarm generates invoices 3 days after the last payment to the render farm.
 If you make another payment within 3 days the counter restarts and you will get one invoice including all your recent payments.

 Once an invoice is generated, it will be sent to you via e-mail.
 Additionally, you can always check and download your invoices when you go to 'Invoices' in your ControlCenter.

 I can't open the invoice that was sent to me by e-mail.

 Some e-mail providers corrupt the PDF on delivery.
-In your RebusFarm account, you can find all your invoices and download them.
+In your RebusFarm account, you can find all your render farm invoices and download them.
 Just log in to your account and go to 'Invoices'.